rc0r/afl-utils/README.md

 If you prefer to work with afl's UI instead of background processes and stat files, screen mode is for you.
 "Interactive" screen mode can be enabled using the `-i` switch.
 In order to use it, start `afl_multicore` from **inside** a `screen` session.
 A new screen window is created for every afl instance.
 Though screen mode is not supported by `afl_multikill`.

+**Tip:** `afl_multicore` can be used to resume a parallel fuzzing session.
+Just provide "-" as input dir and leave all other parameters as in the initiating invocation of the fuzzing session.

 Usage: